rachfop/cpi/docs/configuration.md

 transformers: [
   Plugin.FrontMatter(), // use default options
   Plugin.Latex({ renderEngine: "katex" }), // set some custom options
-]
+];
 ```

-Some plugins are included by default in the[ `quartz.config.ts`](https://github.com/jackyzha0/quartz/blob/v4/quartz.config.ts), but there are more available.
+Some plugins are included by default in the[`quartz.config.ts`](https://github.com/jackyzha0/quartz/blob/v4/quartz.config.ts), but there are more available.

 You can see a list of all plugins and their configuration options [[tags/plugin|here]].